evcxr/evcxr/CONTRIBUTING.md

 Using only a single test thread is currently necessary.
 Using multiple evaluation contexts simultaneously currently doesn't work.
 I haven't investigated this since in practice it doesn't come up besides in tests.

+## Questions?

+If you're not sure, feel free to submit a draft PR, file an issue or whatever works best.